Keynote Speakers

 CEO of Te Hiku Media

 Peter-Lucas Jones is a visionary leader at the forefront of Māori language revitalisation through technology, and iwi media.
-As CEO of Te Hiku Media, he spearheads the development of cutting-edge te reo Māori natural language processing tools, including speech-to-text and text-to-speech systems, and indigenous language pronunciation modelling transforming the digital landscape for Indigenous languages.
+As CEO of Te Hiku Media, he spearheads the development of cutting-edge te reo Māori natural language processing tools, including speech-to-text and text-to-speech systems, and Indigenous language pronunciation modelling transforming the digital landscape for Indigenous languages.

 A passionate advocate for intergenerational language transmission, Indigenous data sovereignty, and AI-driven language data licensing, Peter-Lucas plays a pivotal role in shaping the future of Māori language use in the digital age.
 His expertise in corpus development and AI innovation has positioned Te Hiku Media as a global leader in Indigenous language technology.